 E. Awad, S. Dsouza, R. Kim, J. Schulz, J. Henrich, A. Shariff, J.-F. Bonnefon, I. Rahwan (2018).
 The Moral Machine experiment.
 Nature.
 562(7729)

-[Free view-only version; data and code] [Video: Nature summary] [Selected media: Washington Post, The Economist, BBC, Nature News, Fast Company, Motherboard / Vice, Business Insider, The Guardian, Scientific American, WIRED, The Verge, Spiegel, Le Monde, Prospect]
+[Free view-only version; data and code] [Video: Nature summary] [Selected media: The New Yorker, Washington Post, The Economist, BBC, Nature News, Fast Company, Motherboard / Vice, Business Insider, The Guardian, Scientific American, WIRED, The Verge, Spiegel, Le Monde, Prospect]

 E. Awad, S. Levine, M. Kleiman-Weiner, S. Dsouza, J. B. Tenenbaum, A. Shariff, J.-F. Bonnefon, I. Rahwan (2018).
 Blaming humans in autonomous vehicle accidents: Shared responsibility across levels of automation. arXiv preprint

 R. Kim, M. Kleiman-Weiner, A. Abeliuk, E. Awad, S. Dsouza, J. Tenenbaum, I. Rahwan (2018).
 A Computational Model of Commonsense Moral Decision Making.
 In Proc.
 AAAI / ACM Conference on Artificial Intelligence, Ethics and Society (AIES).

 A. Shariff, J. F. Bonnefon, I. Rahwan (2017).
 Psychological roadblocks to the adoption of self-driving vehicles.
 Nature Human Behaviour.
 Vol 1, October, 694–696.